 The portraits—which include works by Sir Peter Paul Rubens and Lucas Cranach the Elder—will be shown until 27 June.

-‘It was my first visit to the Frick in New York last year, that really opened my eyes to Old Masters, and is where my fascination began,’ explained the fashion designer and former Spice Girl turned curator.
+‘It was my first visit to the Frick in New York last year, that really opened my eyes to Old Masters, and is where my fascination began,’ explained the fashion designer and former Spice Girl-turned-curator.

-She revealed it was literally a dream come true to have these portraits hanging in her retail space and she hoped their installation would be as inspiring to her customers as it was to her.
+Victoria Beckham revealed it was literally a dream come true to have these portraits hanging in her retail space and she hoped their installation would be as inspiring to her customers as it was to her.

 ‘Portraiture is a genre of art the appeal of which has endured throughout the centuries, so it’s great to be able to shine a spotlight on all the tremendous history and romance that can be wrapped up in a single face,’ said Sotheby’s Old Master specialist Chloe Stead.